Lurchfresser/modal-try/bugs.md

 6. 4. get username from header, not from textarea (when name is deleted by modaluser or when there is no name)
 7. Error: Receiving end does not exist
 8. adjust scrolling of textarea when text gets added
+9. Caret position not always at the end with depthlevel 1